 For the first six years and three months of Mihaly Slocombe’s existence, we relied on a lean methodology and Microsoft Excel to manage our business.
 But my growing constellation of Excel spreadsheets eventually began creating as many problems as they were solving.
-The spreadsheets were only one part of the many facets of our business of course, but the increasing trouble I was having with them triggered a broader realisation that Mihaly Slocombe had outgrown our lean startup strategies.
+The increasing trouble I was having with them triggered a broader realisation that Mihaly Slocombe had outgrown our lean startup strategies.

 This is the second article in a series examining how we are transitioning our architecture studio from a lean startup to a more mature business methodology.